Baotou: Transportation

-Geography and climate
+Geography

 Baotou is located in the west of Inner Mongolia, located at the junction of two economic zones: the Bohai Economic Rim and the Upper Yellow River Natural Resources Enrichment Zone (黄河上游资源富集区).
 Its administrative area borders Mongolia's Dornogovi Province to the north, while the Yellow River, which flows for 214 km in the prefecture, is south of the urban area itself.
 The Tumochuan Plateau (土默川平原), Hetao Plateau, and Yin Mountains cross the urban area and central part of the prefecture.
 Baotou City ranges in latitude from 41° 20' to 42° 40' N and in longitude from 109° 50' to 111° 25' E.

+Climate

 Baotou features a cold semi-arid climate (Köppen BSk), marked by long, cold and very dry winters, hot, somewhat humid summers, and strong winds, especially in spring.
 Temperatures often fall below −15 °C in winter and rise above 30 °C in summer.
 The annual precipitation is approximately 300 mm, with more than half of it falling in July and August alone.
 Due to the aridity and elevation, temperature differences between day and night can be large, especially in spring.
 In 2002, there were 12 instances of dust storms.
 Temperature extremes recorded since 1951 range from -31.4 °C on 27 January 1971 (though an unofficial record low of -32.8 °C on 23 December 1935) to 40.4 °C on 22 June 2005.